sustainable-processes/deep_gamma/README.md

 ```

 Todo:
-* Use modes or something like that to distinguish between different datasets
+* Use modes or something like that to distinguish between different datasets - will do maybe

 # Machine Learning